CourseraStudent58/SMSbot/README.md

 SMSbot
 ======
-SMSbot implements a auto-responder ("bot") for SMS messages.
+SMSbot is a prototype implementation of an auto-responder ("bot") for SMS messages.
 It is intended to be deployed as a turn-key application for the AT&T API Marketplace.
+See https://apimarket.att.com/

 The app starts with a default set of responses, but it is expected to be customized by the deployer.

 ### Pre-requisites
 1. AT&T Marketplace Account, with a purchased Local Number.
 2. A host to run this application with a "publicly routable FQDN"

-NOTE: Item 2 can be satisfied by running this application on a laptop behind a NAT/firewall, and installing a tunnelling utility such as ngrok.
+NOTE: Item 2 can be satisfied by running this application on a laptop behind a NAT/firewall, and installing a tunnelling utility such as *ngrok*.
 This utility registers a temporary FQDN on their public server, and routes traffic via a secure tunnel to your app running on localhost.
 See https://ngrok.com

 ### Deployment Instructions
 1. Clone this repo